 - Use this last week to have fun mixing up music from the whole year.
 Play a song and see if your students can tell which composer we studied wrote it.
-Start with the featured works for each quarter, then add on different songs that still exemplify that composers’ style.
+Start with the featured works for each quarter, then add on different songs that still exemplify that composer’s style.
 This is more easily done if you have some classical music CDs at home.
 But you can use Youtube to do some quick searches too.
 Here are a few to help you get started:

-- Picasso’s work often looks like lots of random shapes that have been arrange to give the idea of a person or object.
+- Picasso’s work often looks like lots of random shapes that have been arranged to give the idea of a person or object.
 If you have a little student (like a 3-4-5yr old) let them cut some random shapes out of construction paper of all colors (use up all those weird scraps from this past year!).
 Then have your older students arrange the shapes and glue them into a picture of a person or object with a cubist style.
 Add some details with markers or crayons if needed!

-I call this “Two musicians” My 3 year old cut out the paper and I arranged/glued/composed the picture!
+I call this “Two musicians” My 3-year-old cut out the paper and I arranged/glued/composed the picture!

-- Here’s the last set of Classical Root Flash cards!
+- Here’s the last set of Classical Root Flashcards!